Shenhav-Lab/Microbial-colonization-programs/README.md

 iush J. Mandhane<sup>12</sup>, Stuart E. Turvey<sup>7</sup>, Padmaja Subbarao<sup>6,13 &</sup>, Michael G. Surette<sup>8,&</sup>,
 Meghan B. Azad<sup>4,5,&</sup>

-1</sup>The Center for Studies in Physics and Biology, The Rockefeller University, New York, NY, USA 2Institute for systems genetics, Department of Microbiology, New York Grossman School of Medicine, New York University, New York, NY, USA
+<sup>1</sup>The Center for Studies in Physics and Biology, The Rockefeller University, New York, NY, USA <br>
+2Institute for systems genetics, Department of Microbiology, New York Grossman School of Medicine, New York University, New York, NY, USA
 3Department of Computer Science, New York University, New York, NY, USA